raul-fornell/dependency-injection-manager/README.md

 Explanation from wikipedia:

-"In software engineering, dependency injection is a design pattern in which an object or function receives other objects or functions that it depends on.
-A form of inversion of control, dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs."
+> In software engineering, dependency injection is a design pattern in which an object or function receives other objects or functions that it depends on.
+A form of inversion of control, dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.

 ## Execution

-Run the main.js in VSCode with the JS Repl extension for example.
+Run the main.js in VSCode with the [JS Repl](https://marketplace.visualstudio.com/items?itemName=achil.vscode-javascript-repl) extension for example.

 ## How the manager works